 I sat there, alone in my room, trying to cope with the stinging pain of rejection.
-Rejection from my own precious child, still so young and in need at this difficult time in her life, who I felt now more than ever, needed us, her mom and dad.
+Rejection from my own precious child, pregnant with child, still so young and in need at this difficult time in her life, who I felt now more than ever, needed us, her mom and dad.
 Yet, she chose to leave.
 She left to be with people who in no way loved her anywhere near as much as her dad and I did.

 “She pushes me away.
 I’ve pushed you away too.”

 “She turns to people who don’t have the right answers or who don’t even care for her or love her as much as I do.
 Oh dear Lord!
 How often have I run to other people instead of you?”

 “She doesn’t trust my guidance and direction in this situation.
 How many times have I not trusted you?”